rahulstox/planora/LEARN.md

 ## 🚀 Getting Started

-Follow these steps to set up the project locally and start contributing to TravelGrid.
+Follow these steps to set up the project locally and start contributing to planora.

 ### Prerequisites